libtcod/libtcod/README.md

 These are the recommended places to obtain the source code from:

-* The latest source code binary on the [downloads page](https://bitbucket.org/libtcod/libtcod/downloads).
+* The latest source code release snapshot on the [downloads page](https://bitbucket.org/libtcod/libtcod/downloads).
-* Clone the repository with Mercurial and checkout the tag for the latest version in the default branch.
+* Clone the repository with Mercurial and checkout the tag for the latest version in the `default` branch.
 * Clone the repository and checkout the bleeding edge from the tip in the default branch.

 All compilation methods, whether Windows or autotools, are located within the `build/` subdirectory.